Understanding Hornet and Wasp Nests: A complete walkthrough

 Hornet Nests:

-• Material: The nest material is made from chewed wood fibers mixed with saliva, creating a strong, waterproof paper.
-This pulp is meticulously layered to form the intricate structure of the nest.
+- Material: The nest material is made from chewed wood fibers mixed with saliva, creating a strong, waterproof paper.
+This pulp is meticulously layered to form the involved structure of the nest.

 Wasp Nests:

-• Appearance: Wasp nests vary greatly depending on the species.
+- Appearance: Wasp nests vary greatly depending on the species.
 Some are enclosed like hornet nests, but often they are more open and exposed, resembling a honeycomb structure.
-The color can range from grey to brown, and the texture is also papery, but may be less robust than a hornet nest.
+The color can range from grey to brown, and the texture is also papery, but may be less reliable than a hornet nest.
 Size varies considerably depending on the species and the colony size.

-• Material: Like hornets, wasps use chewed wood fibers and saliva to create their nest material.
-However, the finished product may appear less refined or less well-protected than a hornet's nest.
+- Material: Like hornets, wasps use chewed wood fibers and saliva to create their nest material.
+That said, the finished product may appear less refined or less well-protected than a hornet's nest.

 The Life Cycle of Social Wasps and Hornets